Help us improve your experience.

 For additional details on ISSU support and limitations, see ISSU/ICU Upgrade Limitations on SRX Series Devices.

-Note the following limitations related to an ISSU:
+Following are the limitations when performing an ISSU:

-• The ISSU process is terminated if the Junos OS version specified for installation is a version earlier than the one currently running on the device.
+• The ISSU process is terminated if the Junos OS version specified for installation is earlier than the version currently running on the device.

-• The ISSU process is terminated if the specified upgrade conflicts with the current configuration, the components supported, and so forth.
+• ISSU is terminated if the specified upgrade conflicts with:

-• ISSU does not support the extension application packages developed using the Junos OS SDK.
+• ISSU does not support extension application packages developed using the Junos OS SDK.

-• ISSU does not support version downgrading on all supported SRX Series Firewalls.
+• ISSU does not support version downgrading on all Firewalls.

-To downgrade from an ISSU-capable release to an earlier release (ISSU-capable or not), use the request system software add command.
-Unlike an upgrade using the ISSU process, a downgrade using the request system software add command might cause network disruptions and loss of data.
+To downgrade from an ISSU-capable Junos OS release to an earlier release (whether ISSU-capable or not), use the request system software add command.

 We strongly recommend that you perform ISSU under the following conditions: